Author Archive: Matt

 MobileCash_3We’ve all grown accustomed to the idea of simplifying everyday tasks and duties through the use of electronic apps, and in the last few years finance has become a significant category in this regard.
 Many may have thought of the idea of using a smartphone to conduct financial dealings as unsafe or insecure just a few years ago.
 However, now it’s become a popular idea to manages finances via mobile devices through better security on our phones and incredibly high-quality, high-security apps available.
 The most widely known apps in the finance genre tend to be those geared toward banking (such as the newly updated Wells Fargo app) and those used for quick mobile payments and cash exchanges (such as Venmo).
 However, according to companies like SoFi, another category within the finance genre has also become quite impressive on the app front in recent years: investing.

 You may think of investing as a concept demanding one’s full attention for extended periods of time, and indeed for those working full time in stock markets that’s essentially the case.
 But for those simply looking to manage their investment portfolios and make occasional purchases and sales of stock or material, a mobile app can be wonderfully convenient.
-If this is something that interests you, there are a few different investment apps in particular worth looking into to simplify your personal finance practices.
+If this is something that interests you, there are a few different investment apps in particular worth looking into to simplify your personal finance practices, while you can also learn what is investment planning and choose the best for you.

 The first app I’d point out to any mobile user with an interest in personal finance and investing opportunity is financial-tracking app Personal Capital Finance.
 This type of app is nothing new, because there are literally dozens of tools out there for keeping tabs on what you spend and what you have in your accounts.
 However, few (if any) combine this information with investment portfolios as effectively as Personal Capital Finance.
 This app essentially maps out your entire financial life, combining account information and expense tracking with complete layouts of your investments and their performances.
 For those interested in managing finances on the go, it’s a great tool simply for keeping everything organized and in perspective.
 You may also want to try a great software like FinLync for you other financial management needs.